 The Jazz Band is composed of GEB members and students of Richardson High School.
-Rehearsals are daily during sixth period.
 Emphasis is strongly placed on developing proper ensemble blend and balance, individual musical responsibility, various jazz stylistic concepts, as well as improvisatory solo skills.
 The Jazz Band performs in concert, contest, and by special arrangement throughout the school year.
 Membership in this organization is by audition carries the following responsibilities:

-JAZZ BAND

-David Anderson, Director
+JAZZ BAND Mr. David Schmuck, Director

-- Membership is open to all RHS Band Members - Participation in Jazz All Region/State auditions is strongly encouraged - Attendance at sectionals and one-on-one sessions before or after school - Elective credit is given for participation
+- Membership is open to all RHS Band Members who play trumpet, trombone, saxophone, percussion, guitar, bass or piano. - Participation in Jazz All Region/State auditions is strongly encouraged - Attendance at sectionals and one-on-one sessions before or after school - Attendance expectations are the same as for any other class at RHS.
+Attendance will be taken and entered into the grade book at each rehearsal. - Elective credit is given for jazz band participation